Core Program K – 5th grade

 Trinity Prep provides structure and access to group-centered learning while allowing each family to maintain a home-centered education.
 The most important feature of the Trinity Prep approach is that we are a partnership.
 And as with any partnership, it will only work to its greatest benefit if we all fulfill our role in the partnership.

-Our part, as your child’s Grammar School teachers, is to:
+Our part, as your child’s Elementary School teachers, is to:

 - Provide structure and direction by assigning at-home work, which complements classroom activities and instruction.